dweggyness/battleships/README.md

 # Battleships

 A battleships clone following the 2002 Hasbro version which has 5 ships, of sizes 5,4,3,3,2 respectively.
-The project will consist of both the client and server side.
-Players will have the option of playing against a BOT, or playing against a friend by sharing a link/game code.
+Players have the option of playing against a BOT, or playing against a friend by sharing a link/game code.

 Created as practice for making a full-stack app.
 Mobile friendly! ( kinda )